Skip to main content Skip to main navigation Skip to search

 Source: ABARES

-Column graph shows In 2022-23 New South Wales continues to have the largest share of national softwood plantations and Tasmania the largest share of national hardwood plantations
+This chart shows that in 2023-24 New South Wales continues to have the largest share of national softwood plantations and Tasmania the largest share of national hardwood plantations.

 Source: ABARES